triestpa/Open-Cryptochat/README.md

 ```
 <br>

-This template lays out the baseline HTML structure and downloads the client-side JS dependencies.
+This template sets up the baseline HTML structure and downloads the client-side JS dependencies.
 It will also display a simple list of notifications once we add the client-side JS code.

 ##### 1.2.1 - Create Vue.js App